SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 [<img src="./images/hdi_group_050.png" width="500" />](./images/hdi_group_050.png)

 4.3.
-Decide for a username and provide a valid e-mail address.
+Decide on a username and provide a valid e-mail address.
 Keep the default settings for **PUBLIC role** and **schema object creation**, as the support/operations user e.g., needs to create temporary tables for HDI Container exports in his own schema.

-> **Hint** - In a productive environment, we recommend to create named users like JOHNDOE or usage of employee IDs to allow proper logging of critical database activities.
+> **Hint** - In a productive environment, we recommend creating named users like JOHNDOE or usage of employee IDs to allow proper logging of critical database activities.

 [<img src="./images/hdi_group_060.png" width="500" />](./images/hdi_group_060.png)

 4.4.
 Set an initial password for your new user.
 You can enforce a password change and enable/disable a password lifetime if required.
-Finally click on **Save** to create your new database user.
+Finally, click on **Save** to create your new database user.

 [<img src="./images/hdi_group_070.png" width="500" />](./images/hdi_group_070.png)